msdl2022/GmapScrapy/README.md

-# Company Information Web Scraper
+# GmapScrapy - Company Information Web Scraper

 This Python script allows you to scrape information about companies in a specified country using Google Maps.
 It fetches details such as the postal code, address, name, and website (if available) for companies in the given country.